cozy/cozy.github.io/src/tutorials/konnector/going-further.md

 #### Error handling

 If your connector hits an issue fetching or saving the data, it can return an error code by throwing it as an error.
-The error codes are defined inside the [Cozy Home][] application and will display an explicit error to the user:
+The error codes are defined inside [cozy-konnector-libs][] and [Cozy Harvest Lib](https://github.com/cozy/cozy-libs/blob/master/packages/cozy-harvest-lib/src/locales/en.json#L124-L208) will display an explicit error to the user:

 - `LOGIN_FAILED`: the connector could not login
 - `NOT_EXISTING_DIRECTORY`: the folder specified as folder_to_save does not exist (checked automatically by the BaseKonnector)